Blau Würzburg Infantry

 Service during the War

-In 1761, the heavy losses placed an increasing strain on Würzburg's limited resources, and the Bishop of Würzburg began pressing the Austrians to amalgamate the two regiments into a single regiment entitled Kaiserliche Würzburg.
-While one battalion remained in Eger as a depot, the other two battalions served with the Austro-imperial army operating in Saxony in 1761 and 1762.
-These battalions were present at the battle of Freiberg.
+In 1761, the heavy losses placed an increasing strain on Würzburg's limited resources, and the Bishop of Würzburg began pressing the Austrians to amalgamate the two regiments into a single regiment entitled Kaiserlich Würzburg.
+At the beginning of February, the remaining battalions of both Würzburg regiments were finally combined into a single regiment under Colonel von Stetten.

 Uniform